caocao0525/ChromBERT/README.md

 # Function call to extract and save promoter regions with specified gene expression levels
 extNsaveProm_g_exp(
-    exp_gene_dir='path/to/your/parent_dir/of/refFlat',  # Directory containing refFlat files
-    df_pickle_dir='path/to/your/pickled/css',  # Directory for pickled chromatin state sequences (CSS) output_path='path/to/your/output',  # Directory to save output files file_name='your_filename_suffix',  # Suffix for the output file names
+    exp_gene_dir='path/to/your/parent_dir/of/refFlat',  # # Parent directory containing subdirectories with refFlat files df_pickle_dir='path/to/your/pickled/css',  # Directory for pickled chromatin state sequences (CSS) output_path='path/to/your/output',  # Directory to save output files file_name='your_filename_suffix',  # Suffix for the output file names